CatalogueOfLife/checklistbank/public/about-md/formats.md

 - [Newick](#newick)
 - [DOT](#dot)

+## Simple vs Extended Downloads

+For downloads most formats support 2 flavors, a `simple` and an `extended` version.
+To save us space and processing, ChecklistBank defaults to the simple flavor unless the extended was speficially requested.

+The `simple` downloads only include very basic information: the scientific name, authorship, rank, status, code, classification and the extinct flag.

+The `extended` format exports all available information including distributions, vernacular names, type material, treatment documents, references, etc.

 ## Catalogue of Life Data Package (ColDP)

 The recommended exchange format for submitting data to and downloading data from ChecklistBank